159949IvanValdez/ch-re-Itzelrosales/SRS - English/Learning Types Classifier.md

   - The most important requirement that the LTC system must have is stability, that is, ensuring the integrity of the data that is entered into it.

-  - That the program has availability to access it at any time that the user wants.
+  - That the program has availability to access.

   - The documentation of the project must be sufficient to solve doubts about the use of the system but not so extensive so that it is easy to understand.

-  - The LTC must be efficient in any computer equipment (fast or slow).

-  - It must be safe to protect the personal data of the users and not use them for their criminal purposes (computer crimes).
+  - The system must be safe to protect the personal data of the users and prevent the risks of use for criminal purposes (computer crimes).

   - It must include user support, a phone number to contact the system administrator in case a user has a problem.